isabella232/net-two-factor-auth/part3-web.md

 1. Click Add Phone Number; remember to enter it in the international format (i.e **1**5612600684)
 2. Enter the code you received in an SMS
 3. Click enable two-factor authentication
-4. Log off and log back in; you should now see it below:
+4. Log off and log back in; you should now see it below:<br>
 ![enter code](Images/part3/entercode.png)
 5. Click Next and enter the code in the following window.

 ![verify code](Images/part3/verifycode.png)